 It is very important to keep this information current.
-Use the next page to list your medications.
-You can do this with your primary care provider, nurse, or other care giver.
+Use the chart on the back of this page to review and update your list of medications.
+You can do this with your doctor, pharmacist, nurse or other health care professional.